rushilrai/FLA-WebApp/README.md

 ## Schema

 * The API is capable of simulating FA Models (currently NFA and DFA).
+* The schema and rules for each FA Model can be found at [FA_SCHEMA.md](https://github.com/rushilrai/FLA-WebApp/blob/master/FA_SCHEMA.md).
-* The input schema for requests to the API can be found at [SCHEMA.md](https://github.com/rushilrai/FLA-WebApp/blob/master/SCHEMA.md).
+* The input schema for requests to the API can be found at [API_SCHEMA.md](https://github.com/rushilrai/FLA-WebApp/blob/master/API_SCHEMA.md).